bagrinsergiu/BitBlox-Api/docs/_build/html/_sources/api_call_limit.txt

 Some things to remember:

-- You can check how many calls you've already made using the Shopify header that was sent in response to your API call:
+- You can check how many calls you've already made using the BitBlox header that was sent in response to your API call:

-HTTP_X_SHOPIFY_SHOP_API_CALL_LIMIT (lists how many calls you've made for that particular shop)

-``X-Shopify-Shop-Api-Call-Limit: 32/40``
+- ``X-RateLimit-Limit:7200``
+- ``X-RateLimit-Remaining:7199``
+- ``X-RateLimit-Reset:1464952507``

 Keep in mind that X will decrease over time.
 If you see you're at 39/40 calls, and wait 10 seconds, you'll be down to 19/40 calls.
-- You can only get a maximum of 250 orders or products with one API call
-- You can only update one order or product with one API call

 Let's use a real-world example (in this case, deleting products that are out of stock) to demonstrate how to make your program pause and resume.